Deni Avdija NBA Preview vs. the Bucks

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-We're going to examine Avdija's prop bets, using stats and trends to help you make good predictions.
+In this article we will dive into Avdija's prop bets, using stats to help you make good predictions.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.